ncatlab/nlab-content/pages/5/5/7/0/755/content.md

 The other parts (not entirely inseparable) are the first thoughts on [[derivators]], which were later taken up in great detail in Grothendieck's 1990-91 [notes](http://www.math.jussieu.fr/~maltsin/groth/Derivateursengl.html) (see there for extensive literature relating to derivators, the first 15 of 19 chapters of [[Les Dérivateurs]] are themselves available), and the 'schematisation of homotopy types', which is covered by work of [[Bertrand Toën]], [[Gabriele Vezzosi]] and others on [[homotopical algebraic geometry]] (e.g. [HAG I](http://www.dma.unifi.it/~vezzosi/papers/hagI.pdf), [HAG II](http://www.dma.unifi.it/~vezzosi/papers/hagIIfin.pdf)) using [[simplicial sheaves]] on schemes.
 This has taken off with work of [[Jacob Lurie]], [[Charles Rezk]] and others dealing with [[(infinity,1)-topos theory]]  and [[derived algebraic geometry]], which is going far ahead of what Grothendieck probably envisaged.

-During correspondence with Grothendieck in the 80s, [[André Joyal]] constructed what we now call the [[Joyal model structure]] on the category of [[simplicial sets]] to give a basis to some of the ideas being tossed around at the time.
+During correspondence with Grothendieck in the 80s, André Joyal constructed what we now call the Joyal model structure on the category of simplicial sets to give a basis to some of the ideas being tossed around at the time.

+> {#Check} Check: This may rather be referring to the *[[model structure on simplicial sheaves]]* due to the letter [Joyal 1984](model+structure+on+simplicial+sheaves#Joyal1984)

 The theory of [[localizers]] and [[modelizers]], Grothendieck's conception of homotopy theory, is covered in the work of [[Denis-Charles Cisinski]].